aenoo/Discordicons/README.md

 ### BetterDiscord

-Download the theme by clicking the download button below:
+Click the button below and save the file into your theme folder.

 [![Download](https://aenoo.github.io/Discordicons/github/download-button.svg)][download-link]

-And save it into your theme folder.

 ### Powercord & Vizality